Current version:

 Definition made easy - the way it should be!

-The image below shows a slope containing an exposed material lens, modelled as a closed polygon (a feature that we have been told cannot be easily modelled in other programs).
-The other material profiles used in this model are simply defined by two points.
+The image below shows geology that includes an enclosed material lens, modelled with a closed polygon (a feature that we have been told cannot be easily modelled in other programs).
+The other material profiles within this model are simply defined by two points.

-Should it prove necessary to change the slope surface it would be a simple matter of editing or re-defining only the slope surface, much less work than re-definition of the slope surface and the material profiles, as in most other programs.
+Once the material profiles are defined a slope surface can be defined, and should it prove necessary to change the slope surface it would simply be a matter of (only) changing the slope surface... much less work than re-definition of the slope surface and the material profiles (as in most other programs).
 Imagine how much time would be saved, especially with more complex models.

 The slope surface can be repositioned without the need to redefine any of the material profiles

-The image below shows the same model after processing - the slope surface ‘cuts through’ the lens material (that defined with the closed polygon) and only those materials within the slope are shown.
-The result image below also shows the 53 lowest FoS failure surfaces - the number of surfaces displayed is controlled interactively once the result image is displayed.
+This image shows the 53 lowest FoS failure surfaces - the number of surfaces displayed is controlled interactively once the result image is displayed.

 The lowest FoS failure surfaces are colour-coded according to the FoS result for each